PetSafe Swaps & Nutrition

 - Safe

-Suggested amount: 2–3 small slices for a medium dog, a few times per week
+Suggested amount: A few bite-sized cubes for a medium dog, a few times per week

 - Safe